 - A fully charged smartphone with a data plan (WiFi is not enough)

 - Local map

-This area was populated as early as 300 BC.
-During the Roman occupation, it was called Portus Cale, and was already an important commercial port.
+People lived here as early as 300 BC.
+During the Roman occupation, it’s name was Portus Cale, and was already an important commercial port.
 Its period name, Portus Cale is considered the origin of Portugal, the country’s name.